Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Results

 Figure \ref{FIG:MOCK_MAPS} shows mock observations for our most optimistic model, \textsc{$\alpha = 0.5$, faster-$v_\mathrm{IF}$}.
 All panels correspond to the same view -- i.e. the same region of our simulation volume -- as in Figure \ref{fig:SB_and_LyaRT}.
+Darker shading corresponds to brighter emission.
 For reference, the top row provides the intrinsic signal, effectively for an infinite integration time.
-As noted by the brackets above, the 1st-two, 2nd-two, and 3rd-two columns correspond respectively to smoothing scales of $\sigma = 18.1''$, $36.3''$, and $90.8''$.
+To aid the visual identification of neutral islands in the maps, the red contours in those panels show the 70th and 90th percentiles of the I-front surface brightness for the case with $\sigma = 93.5''$.
+As noted by the brackets above, the 1st-two, 2nd-two, and 3rd-two columns correspond respectively to smoothing scales of $\sigma = 18.7''$, $37.4''$, and $93.5''$.
 At $z=5.7$, these translate to transverse distances of 0.5, 1 and 2.5 $h^{-1}$cMpc, respectively.
 The 2nd and 3rd rows correspond to the two observational setups as noted on the left-most axes.
 The columns labeled ``full mock'' include signals from neutral islands and recombination radiation, both processed with Ly$\alpha$ RT, as well as the effects of sky noise according to the observational configuration.
 The columns labeled ``recomb.+noise'' exclude the neutral island signal.
 Each pair of full mock and recomb+noise panels uses the same color scale.
 For instance, the panel in the 2nd row, 1st column shares the same color scale as the panel directly to its right.
 For a fixed observational setup and smoothing scale, these pairs compare a field in which there are neutral islands (full mock) to the same field without them (recomb.+noise).
+This comparison mimics an observational setup where a quasar-centered image is compared against random fields elsewhere, less likely to contain neutral islands.
+The question at hand is: can the former field containing the neutral islands be distinguished from fields that do not?